rage/programming-23/data/part-9/3-encapsulation.md

 </sample-output>

 Hiding attributes from clients is called _encapsulation_.
 As the name implies, the attribute is "enclosed in a capsule".
-The client is offered a suitable interface for accessing and processing the data stored in the object.
+The client is then offered a suitable interface for accessing and processing the data stored in the object.

-Let's add another encapsulated attribute: the balance.
+Let's add another encapsulated attribute: the balance on the credit card.
 This time we'll also add publicly visible methods which allow the client to access and change the balance:

 ```python
 class CreditCard: